 The tarso-metatarsal joint is also known as the Lisfranc joint and so dislocations at this site are also known as Lisfranc injuries.

 These are commonly missed but the clue to their diagnosis is abnormalities in the alignment of the metatarsals with the tarsal bones.
 Figure 9 shows how the medial border of the 2nd MT normally align with the medial border of the intermediate cuneiform on the AP view and the medial border of the 4th MT should align with the medial border of the cuboid on the oblique view.

 Figure 10 shows a severe tarso-metatarsal dislocation with severe misalignment and at least three bony fragments.
 Fig 11 shows a less obvious tarso-metatarsal dislocation with a small step between the base of the 2nd metatarsal and the intermediate cuneiform.

 Figure 9: Normal alignment between tarsus and metatarsals

 Figure 11: Subtle Lisfranc injury

 These injuries need orthopaedic referral.
-Most will be investigated with a CT and require internal fixation.
+Most will be investigated with a CT and most will be internally fixed.

-Not all injuries at this joint are obvious on initial X-rays.
-If it is suspected clinically but X-rays are normal, the patient should be kept under review and consideration given for a CT.
+Not all injuries at this joint are obvious on initial x-rays (click on the x-ray to enlarge).
+If it is suspected clinically but x-rays are normal, the patient should be kept under review and consideration given for a CT.